1st Staffordshire Artillery Volunteers: 1/II North Midland Brigade

-The North Midland Division began embarking for France on 25 February 1915, and by 8 March had completed its concentration at Ploegsteert in Belgium – the first complete TF division to deploy to the Western Front.
+The North Midland Division began embarking for France on 25 February 1915 and, by 8 March, had completed its concentration at Ploegsteert in Belgium – the first complete TF division to deploy to the Western Front.
 It was numbered the 46th (North Midland) Division shortly afterwards.
-Over the following months the artillery supported the division's infantry in routine trench warfare, particularly when 139th (Nottinghamshire and Derbyshire) Brigade was caught in the German flamethrower attack at Hooge in the Ypres Salient on 30–31 July 1915.
+Over the following months, the artillery supported the division's infantry in routine trench warfare, particularly when 139th (Nottinghamshire and Derbyshire) Brigade was caught in the German flamethrower attack at Hooge in the Ypres Salient on 30–31 July 1915.

 Hohenzollern Redoubt

 The 46th Division's first offensive operation was the Battle of the Hohenzollern Redoubt.
 This was an attempt to restart the failed Battle of Loos, and the division was moved down from Ypres on 1 October for the purpose.
 The Germans recaptured the Hohenzollern trench system on 3 October, and the new attack was aimed at this point.
-The artillery bombardment (by the field guns of 46th and 28th Division, backed by heavy batteries) began at 12.00 on 13 October and the infantry went in at 14.00 behind a gas cloud.
-The attack was a disaster, most of the leading waves being cut down by machine gun and shell fire from German positions that had not been suppressed by the bombardment.
+The artillery bombardment (by the field guns of 46th and 28th Divisions, backed by heavy batteries) began at 12.00 on 13 October and the infantry went in at 14.00 behind a gas cloud.
+The attack was a disaster; most of the leading waves being cut down by machine gun and shell fire from German positions that had not been suppressed by the bombardment.

 On 23 December, the 46th (NM) Division was ordered to embark for Egypt.
-It entrained for Marseilles, and some of the infantry had actually reached Egypt before the order was rescinded on 21 January 1916.
-The artillery returned from Marseilles and the whole division reassembled on the Western Front near Amiens by 14 February.
+It entrained for Marseille, and some of the infantry had actually reached Egypt before the order was rescinded on 21 January 1916.
+The artillery returned from Marseille and the whole division reassembled on the Western Front near Amiens by 14 February.

 46th Divisional Artillery rearmed with 18-pounder guns in November 1915.
 In April and May 1916 the BEF's artillery was reorganised: II North Midland Brigade became CCXXXI Bde RFA (231 Brigade), its batteries were lettered A–C, and a new D Battery was formed.
 D Battery was almost immediately exchanged for D (Howitzer) Battery from CCXXXIII Brigade (formerly A Battery of CLIV (Empire) Brigade, a unit from Croydon attached to the New Army 36th (Ulster) Division) equipped with 4 x 4.5-inch howitzers.
 Lastly the Brigade Ammunition Columns were absorbed into the Divisional Ammunition Column.